roryl/lucee-book/interfaces.md

 # Interfaces

-Lucee supports Interfaces which Components can implmenet multiple interfaces.
+Lucee supports Interfaces which Components can implment multiple interfaces.
 Combined with the use of Mixins, Lucee Interface can help type check and document concise code.

 ##Creating an Interface